dcunited001/dcunited001.github.io/_drafts/great-people.md

 - Inferring their belief structure
 - Comparing it to others
 - Generalizing belief structures
-- Compairing and contrasting them
+- Comparing and contrasting them
 - And understanding how that affects actions and results

 These are crucial to identifying opportunity and mitigating risk in